Lima Bean 'Fordhook'

 Cultivation method:

-Beans grow in a wide range of soils, but do best in light, organic, well-drained soil with a pH of 6.5.
-Sow directly when the soil is at least 60°F (16°C).
-Plant seeds 1 inch (2.5 cm) deep, 3 inches (8 cm) apart, with rows 18 to 28 inches (45 to 70 cm) apart.
+Beans grow in a wide range of soils, but thrive best in light, organic, well-drained soil with a pH of 6.5.
+Sow directly when the soil temperature reaches at least 16°C (61°F).
+Plant the seeds 2.5 cm (1 inch) deep, spaced 8 cm (3 inches) apart, with rows 45-70 cm (18-27 inches) apart.
 For a continuous harvest, sow every 10 days until mid-July.
-Maintain even watering during flowering and pod production.
-Avoid high-nitrogen fertilizers to prevent excess foliage.
-Handle plants only when leaves are dry to reduce disease.
-Germination in about 8 days.
+Maintain consistent watering during flowering and pod production.
+Avoid high-nitrogen fertilizers to prevent excessive foliage growth.
+Handle the plants only when the leaves are dry to minimize disease.
+Germination takes approximately 8 days.